isomerpages/ura-lkywcp/index.md

     - infopic:
         title: Cities on the rebound
         subtitle: Featured article
-        description: How did Antwerp, Boston and Lisbon overcome planning challenges to forge ahead to the future?
+        description: How did Antwerp, Boston and Lisbon overcome planning challenges to forge ahead into the future?
         button: Find out here
         url: /resources/features/cities-on-the-rebound/
         image: /images/features/2022/antwerp-mas.jpg
         alt: Antwerp
     - infopic:
-        title: Honouring the best at WCS 2022
+        title: A day to honour the best
         subtitle: Photo essay
         description: Missed World Cities Summit in person?
 Relive the Prize events on 1 August 2022.
         button: More